February 20, 2025 | Natalie Webber

 • High-very high risk.
 Alternating air-cell cushions offer the highest level of pressure relief.
 We recommend these for individuals with a very high risk of developing pressure sores.

-What scenarios is additional pressure relief recommended for?
+What scenarios are additional pressure relief recommended for?

 These are some scenarios where we recommend considering additional pressure relief: